MileHacker Logo

 Planning Your Sightseeing

-Adjust your itinerary based on the season and your interests.
+Adjust your itinerary based on the climate and your interests.

 Timing is

-Visit outdoor historical sites and attractions in the early morning or late afternoon to avoid the midday heat and crowds, especially in summer.
+Visit outdoor historical sites and attractions in the early morning or late afternoon to avoid the midday the heat and the crowds, particularly during summer.

 Sun Protection